cvut/qtrvsim/README.md

 #define SERP_TX_DATA_REG_o         0x0c
 ```

-The UART registers region is mirrored on the address 0xffff0000 to enable use of programs initially writtent
+The UART registers region is mirrored on the address 0xffff0000 to enable use of programs initially written
 for [SPIM](http://spimsimulator.sourceforge.net/)
 or [MARS](http://courses.missouristate.edu/KenVollmar/MARS/) emulators.